JJMingG/complete-javascript-course/README.md

 ###### After finishing section 4:

 I liked that we were given a decent sized project as our first project and I also liked that the teacher walked us through the work since it was our first big project and taught us many things like events and event listeners while doing the project.
 I enjoyed it and it was a nice simple project that taught me how to integrate something on the web in a real world situation, which I find lacking in some of my non-online courses.
+I do hope that the next projects are more self-driven though.
 My only complaint was that for the challenge 2 and 3, the teacher assumed that we knew how to manipulate the HTML and CSS code.
 I didn't have much trouble aside from that.

 Below contains the original information for this ReadMe from my Udemy course professor.